 The second wave peak occurring in November 2020 can be seen in the three regions in Figure 2 below.
 This remains true for the third wave, but to a lower extend in Wallonia.
-Several hypotheses could explain this:

-- The sizes of the treatment plants in Wallonia are smaller than the ones located in the two other regions, affecting the viral concentrations measured. - The extent to which the results are comparable between the different laboratories is unknown (see Methodology for more details)
+Several hypotheses could explain this: (1) the sizes of the treatment plants in Wallonia are smaller than the ones located in the two other regions, affecting the viral concentrations measured; (2) the extent to which the results are comparable between the different laboratories is unknown (see Methodology for more details).

-As can be seen in Figure 2, the viral concentration in the wastewater was increasing since the beginning of July in Wallonia, Brussels and Flanders.
-However, this increase was much more pronounced in Wallonia and Brussels than in Flanders, if we compare it to the highest level of circulation in wastewater since the 3rd wave.
+More recently, the viral concentration in the wastewater was increasing since the beginning of July in Wallonia, Brussels and Flanders, illustrating the fourth wave (Figure 2).
+This increase was much more pronounced in Wallonia and Brussels than in Flanders, if we compare it to the highest level of circulation in wastewater since the 3rd wave.
 In Brussels and Flanders, a peak of viral concentration was recorded at the end of August, while at the beginning of September for Wallonia.
-It should be noted that the viral concentrations in wastewaters of last week are not displayed in the figure as they are still to be validated.
+It should be noted that the viral concentrations in wastewaters of last week are not displayed in the figure as the regional corresponding trends are still to be validated with the next week results.